-It is against the law for your employer to discriminate against you due to your age.
-This discrimination may be a refusal to employ you, or generally treating you worse than other employees due to your age (unless there is good reason to do so).
+It is against the law for an employer to discriminate against you due to your age.
+This discrimination may be a refusal to employ you, or generally treating you more poorly than other employees due to your age.

-- Combined with gender discrimination – against young women in their twenties due to a fear they will have children and take maternity leave
+- Combined with gender discrimination.
+For example against young women in their twenties due to a fear they will have children and take maternity leave.

-- Discrimination by association – due to the age of someone you know, such as caring for an elderly relative or young child
+- Discrimination by association.
+This can be due to the age of someone you know, such as having caring duties for an elderly relative or young child.

-It is illegal to discriminate against employees or potential employees due to their age (or of course gender, race or sexual orientation).
+It is illegal to discriminate against employees or potential employees due to their age.
 This law applies to:

 The law is applicable no matter how long you have worked for an employer, and the size of the company does not matter.